SD › Chicago with Kids

 The 15 Best Things to Do in Chicago with Kids

-- Chicago City Pass – Admission to some of Chicago’s top attractions.
+- Go Chicago Pass – Admission to many of Chicago’s top attractions.
 Great for saving money.

 The absolute best way to start your visit to Chicago with a win-win for adults and kids is to tour the city’s great architecture (win for the adults!) by boat (win for the kids!).
-If your kids are under 12, stick to shorter tours, which tend to be more casual and family-friendly.
-(Teens might be ready for some of the longer 90-minute tours that go into more architectural details).
-My pick for best of the boats goes to family-owned Wendella Sightseeing Tours, in operation since the 1920s and run by the Borgstrom family.
-Choose the Chicago River Experience Tour (Adult: $19; Child: $16.50; 45 minutes), which departs from the Wendella Dock at 400 N. Michigan Ave., near the Wrigley Building, on the northwest corner of Michigan Avenue and the river.
 Arrive 30 minutes before your scheduled tour.
 You can take your stroller on board, but be aware that you need to descend steps to reach the dock.
-Drinks and snacks and restrooms are available on board, and you will be seated – the ride can be chilly, so bring a jacket!
+Drinks and snacks and restrooms are available onboard, and you will be seated – the ride can be chilly, so bring a jacket!
 Not only do you get to ride the iconic Chicago Water Taxi boats, but this river-only tour provides you with views of the Main Branch and part of the South Branch of the Chicago River including Willis Tower.